How do I get a mortgage in Spain?

 As with so many things when you come to buy a Spanish property, the approach you take will depend on your own preferences and circumstances.

 What are the current conditions for obtaining a Spanish mortgage?

 The answer to the question “How do I get a mortgage in Spain?” will always be affected by the market conditions at any one time.
 We would

-As of December 2018, for instance, the average mortgage in Spain has an interest rate of 2.57%, which represents a 4.3% drop from a year ago.
+As of April 2022, for instance, the average mortgage in Spain has an interest rate of 2.57% (non-residents), which represents a 4.3% drop from a year ago.
 Indeed, it is the lowest rate ever recorded, which may just encourage you to finally take the plunge on that long-held Spanish property dream.